 Dates, tickets, and tips

-The Genuss Festival is free to wander around and usually pops up for three days in May, but I don’t have details for 2024 just yet but the 2023 event ran from May 12th to 14th.
+The Genuss Festival is free to wander around and usually pops up for three days in May.
+I don’t have details for 2024 just yet but the 2023 event ran from May 12th to 14th.
 Opening hours were:

 - Friday: 11am to 9pm